 After being arrested for DUI, the subject is typically transported to a police station, a local hospital, medical clinic or jail facility for their blood to be drawn.
 In Georgia, the law requires that the person doing the blood draw have appropriate training and be certified, like a nurse or phlebotomist.
 The blood must be drawn using a method that is medically approved and it must be witnessed by the officer.
 After the blood has been drawn, the sample will either be retained in the custody of the facility where the blood was drawn or it can be released to the arresting police officer for placement in an evidence locker or under refrigeration awaiting crime lab intervention who will collect the evidence.
 An experienced attorney will ensure the right processes were followed.

 Once blood leaves the human body, it begins to immediately degrade.
 In an attempt to slow down this process of degradation in the blood evidence, there is a pre-determined amount of preservative or anti-coagulant placed in the evidence test tubes.
 It is important that the technician conducting the blood draw shake the tube vigorously in order to mix the preservative with the blood sample; otherwise, the blood sample might start to degrade, ferment or clot, making it impossible to conduct a reliable analysis of the sample.

 When the crime lab receives the blood, a small amount is extracted from the vial.
 Two separate tests are performed on the blood and the final results are averaged to determine the final concentration of blood alcohol.
-Your Atlanta DUI attorney will use this information to determine the best way to proceed with your case.
+Your attorney will use this information to determine the best way to proceed with your case.

 At the Law Offices of Matthew C. Hines, our DUI team are experts in evaluating all phases of blood testing.
 We have the training and experience to review not only the method used to draw the blood, but also the method used in maintaining and testing the sample.
-When you need an experienced Atlanta DUI attorney, you can count on us to provide the best defense.
+When you need an experienced attorney, you can count on us to provide the best defense.